-We will through high-quality teaching, remove barriers to learning created by poverty and family circumstance.
-With our rigorous approach to assessment, we will narrow the attainment gaps between disadvantaged pupils and their non-disadvantaged counterparts within school.
+We will through high-quality teaching and Instructional Coaching, remove barriers to learning created by poverty and family circumstance.
+With our rigorous approach to assessment, we will narrow the attainment gaps between disadvantaged pupils and their non-disadvantaged counterparts within school through the use of precisely focused and measured interventions.
 Using our forensic approach to teaching reading, we will ensure all pupils are able to read fluently and with good understanding to enable them to access the breadth of the curriculum.
-Using approaches from our Voice 21 Oracy project and the NELI intervention children will develop confidence in their ability to communicate effectively in a wide range of contexts.
+We will ensure that the classroom and curriculum is text rich and that there are daily opportunities to build fluency and stamina.
+Using approaches from our Voice 21 Oracy project and the NELI intervention children will develop confidence in their ability to communicate effectively in a wide range of contexts and key strategies will be embedded to develop language acquisition.
 Through targeted support and delivery of our PHSE curriculum we will enable pupils to look after their social and emotional wellbeing and to develop resilience.
 We will provide financial support and resources so that all children can access a wide range of opportunities to develop their knowledge and understanding of the world.